ProjetStatera/StateraFPS/README.md

 Thank you for reading all of that if you did so and I hope you will enjoy our creation !

-Below you can find the ways to install it and to launch it, and for the Keys Guide You can check on ("Touches_explication.pdf").
+Below you can find the ways to install it and to launch it, and for the Keys Guide, you can check on ("Touches_explication.pdf").